silentgameplays/Manhunt-fix-Windows-10/README.md

 3.Fixing the gate bug and crashes:

--Download all the files using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt
+-Download and extract all the files using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt

 -Run the Manhunt Fix.bat file

 4.Fixing the FPS so that AI is smarter and does not stumble in place and the game does not crash:

-Download the d3d8.dll using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt
+Put the d3d8.dll using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt

 5.Fixing other crashes and glitches: